jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.8.36 Sink

-Identifies the depressions in a DEM, giving each feature a unique identifier..
+Identifies the depressions in a DEM, giving each feature a unique identifier.

 *Parameters*: